Vocational Rehabilitation

 Contact our office to obtain an application and ask any questions you may have.

-Please note that based on current regulations, RLVR is given 60 days to make an eligibility determination.
-Connie or Donna will review your situation, receive your application, explain the program and services available, collect your medical information, and determine if they recommend program and service eligibility.
+Based on current regulation.
+The rehabilitation administration is given 60 days to make an eligibility determination.
+The assigned staff person will review your situation, receive your application, explain the program and services available, collect your medical and eligibility documentation and determine if they will recommend eligibility.